WonderfulToolchain/agbpack/README.md

 ## License

 The `agbpack` compression tool, by itself, is MIT-licensed.
-It also includes unmodified zlib-licensed code from the compressor [aPultra](https://github.) by Emmanuel Marty.
+It also includes the following additional code:

+* Unmodified zlib-licensed code from the compressor [aPultra](https://github.com/emmanuel-marty/apultra) by Emmanuel Marty,
-The licensing status of exported binaries is being worked out.
+* MIT-licensed code from the library libdivsufsort by Yuta Mori.

+THe runtime code appended to executables is zlib-licensed.
+It also includes the aPlib decompression routine by Dan Weiss, [placed in the public domain](https://github.com/emmanuel-marty/apultra/pull/2).
+As such, no additional licensing requirements are placed on distribution of binaries created using agbpack.